 - Application name - this is the name of the application as seen by Windows when it is installed.
 It is typically provided by the application publisher.
 As an example, Notepad++ app name is NotepadPP_220.127.116.11_x64__gz1by593hb2dw.

 - Parent folder name - this is the name of the folder in the VHD(X) file that contains the expanded MSIX application.
 It is provided by the application publisher or something that you specify when creating the VHD(X) package.

 - Volume GUID - VHD(X) packages are mounted on the AVD session host VMs as virtual disks and have GUIDs associated with them.
 This is something that is provided by the creator of the VHD(X) package.

 - (Optional) Certificate - each VHD(X) package is signed with a digital cert.
 If you used a self-signed cert that was used to sign the VHD(X) package you will need to be sure that this cert is installed on the session host VMs.
 Have the .CER file handy.

 To help you get you started, we created a few VHD(X) packages for some popular applications that you can download and start using in your AVD environment for testing purposes.

 - Google Chrome

-Pre-requisites to use MSIX AppAttach with Nerdio Manager for WVD
+Pre-requisites to use MSIX AppAttach with Nerdio Manager

 - VHD(X) package with associated information listed above.
 Feel free to use our sample packages to get started.